 By clicking the button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

-How To Merge Tables In Access Database?
+How to Merge Tables In Access Database?

-Using this special append query command you can easily perform the task of merging table data in Access.
+Using this special append query command, you can easily perform the task of merging table data in Access.

 Apart from this, you have the option to select the records which you need to copy from the source table and after that append them to the destination table.